 Protection Permits & Hydrogeological Studies

-our commercial, industrial and governmental clients relating to waste stream management,
+to our commercial, industrial and governmental clients relating to waste stream

 Surface and Groundwater Quality Protection

 The Clean Water Act (CWA) of 1972 concentrated on point source pollution of waters of the

 United States.
 The CWA was further amended in 1977 and 1987 to address non-point

 sources and broaden the permitting programs.
 Waters of the United States are defined

 as surface waters.
 Groundwater is not regulated by the CWA.
 Groundwater is